 Findings presented in this study by the TRACE Rehab project are valuable to Jordanian decision-makers to help the project promote the use of treated biosolid as fertilizers and soil conditioners.
 The Agriculture and Extension Services in the Jordanian Agriculture Ministry are encouraged to demonstrate a model experimental farm that could be an excellent opportunity for the agro-pastoral communities to see the benefits of treated biosolids in agriculture; Dr. Dhehibi asserts.

-Calling for stakeholders’ meetings with Jordanian lawmakers and consequently providing certifications by Jordanian lawmakers on the use of biosolids based on scientific evidence is therefore a desired next step.
+Calling for stakeholder meetings with Jordanian lawmakers and subsequently providing certifications by Jordanian lawmakers on the use of biosolids based on scientific evidence, is therefore a desired next step.

 Promoting the use of biosolids

-Farmers’ perceptions on the application of treated biosolids are dominantly negative due to numerous factors, including mistrust and concerns for transmitted diseases.
-The vast majority of surveyed farmers did not approve of its use and pointed out that the current uses non-fermented manure for cropland, and pasture is popular due to its availability.
+Farmers’ perceptions on the application of treated biosolids are predominantly negative, due to numerous factors, including mistrust and concerns for transmitted diseases.
+The vast majority of surveyed farmers did not approve of its use and pointed out that the current use of non-fermented manure for cropland, and pasture is popular, due to its availability.

-Finally, awareness campaigns can be organised to ensure farmers’ inclusion on biosolids’ advantages in rangelands soil fertility improvements once the proposed policy becomes a reality.
+Finally, awareness campaigns can be organised to ensure farmers’ awareness of biosolids’ advantages in rangelands soil fertility improvements, once the proposed policy becomes a reality.

 You can read more about this study here and acquire more information on different reports prepared by the project Tracing Soil Amendment Impacts of Processed Wastewater Sludge on the Rehabilitation of Jordan’s Agro-pastoral Areas (TRACE Rehab) in Jordan here.